CaptainBoots/Nova-Tools/README.md

 ---

-## 🧰 Included Tools
+# Tools

 Each tool is located in its own subdirectory with its own logic and configurations:

+## Tools Made By Boots

-1. **💬 OSC-Chatbox:** Sends custom text, system stats (CPU, GPU, RAM), time, and media playbacks to your VRChat chatbox using OSC.
+1. **OSC-Chatbox:** Sends custom text, system stats (CPU, GPU, RAM), time, and media playbacks to your VRChat chatbox using OSC.
 Integrates with Libre Hardware Monitor.
-2. **🎭 OSC-FaceTrackingController:** Translates hardware facial tracking streams into standard OSC parameters for VRChat avatars.
+2. **OSC-FaceTrackingController:** Translates hardware facial tracking streams into standard OSC parameters for VRChat avatars.
-3. **🎮 OSC-Gamepad:** Map controller buttons, joysticks, and triggers to specific VRChat avatar OSC parameters.
+3. **OSC-Gamepad:** Map controller buttons, joysticks, and triggers to specific VRChat avatar OSC parameters.
-4. **🔍 OSC-ParameterBrowser:** An interactive UI for browsing, tracking, and debugging live OSC input/output parameters in real-time.
+4. **OSC-ParameterBrowser:** An interactive UI for browsing, tracking, and debugging live OSC input/output parameters in real-time.
-5. **🔌 OSC-Router:** Routes, filters, and splits incoming and outgoing OSC packets across multiple ports, allowing multiple OSC apps to run simultaneously.
+5. **OSC-Router:** Routes, filters, and splits incoming and outgoing OSC packets across multiple ports, allowing multiple OSC apps to run simultaneously.
-6. **📜 OSC-ScriptMaker:** Create, manage, and execute complex sequences of OSC events, movements, and avatar states.
+6. **OSC-ScriptMaker:** Create, manage, and execute complex sequences of OSC events, movements, and avatar states.
-7. **🚀 VRChat-Launcher:** Easily launch VRChat with custom arguments, launch options, and optimized performance environments.
+7. **VRChat-Launcher:** Easily launch VRChat with custom arguments, launch options, and optimized performance environments.
-8. **⭐ VRChat-LocalFavorites:** Manage, search, and group your favorite worlds and avatars locally, bypassing standard in-game limit restrictions.
+8. **VRChat-LocalFavorites:** Manage, search, and group your favorite worlds and avatars locally, bypassing standard in-game limit restrictions.
-9. **📝 VRChat-SocialLogger:** Keep a private, locally logged record of joining, leaving, and social status events for friends.
+9. **VRChat-SocialLogger:** Keep a private, locally logged record of joining, leaving, and social status events for friends.

+## Verified Community Tools

+Tool Name : Tool Description : Tool Maker

+1. **Test:** (This is a placholder community tools will arrive soon) - Boots

 ---

-## 💻 Manual Installation & Setup
+##  Manual Installation & Setup

 If you prefer to run these tools standalone without the main ToolBox: